 - The method has been researched, scientifically studied, and the research has been published in a peer-reviewed journal

-- The method has provided the desired outcome(s) regarding the objectives of the addiction treatment
+- This method has provided the desired outcome(s) regarding the objectives of the addiction treatment

-- The method has been standardized so it can be repeated, meaning that instructions have been printed, detailing how the addiction treatment method should be used, with whom it should be used, the overall goals of the method, and any other materials needed to complete the method successfully
+- The method has been standardized so it can be repeated.
+This means that instructions have been printed, detailing how the addiction treatment method should be used, with whom it should be used, the overall goals of the method, and any other materials needed to complete the method successfully

 - The method has been studied in more than one environment and has provided consistent and effective results

 - A measure could be (or has already been developed) to determine how well the implementation of the treatment method is adhering to the protocol that was originally researched

 When a treatment can tick all of these boxes, it can be labeled as evidence-based.
 This means that the treatment is scientifically sound, has been heavily researched, and has proven to provide positive outcomes for patients.
 Evidence-based treatments are the gold standard when it comes to treating substance use disorders.
 This is due to how highly effective they are.